Shannon Carl

 Education, Training, and Relevant Experience

-It’s been said that I was on the road to becoming a therapist before I knew it, and I can’t disagree!
-I am deeply satisfied to participate in my clients’ change process, and I welcome any further questions you have about me or my practice.
+It’s been said that I was on the road to becoming a therapist before I knew it, and I can’t disagree.
+I am deeply satisfied to participate in my clients’ change process and consider it a privilege to support growth, healing, and resilience.
+I welcome any further questions you may have about me or my practice.

-My professional resources and skills are not limited to the counseling room and the classroom.
-I enjoy opportunities to engage the community, and I am happy to adapt academic presentations to fit your group’s needs.
+My professional resources and skills extend beyond the counseling room and the classroom.
+I enjoy engaging with the broader community and am happy to adapt academic or clinical presentations to meet the specific needs of your group.

 *Independently licensed therapists, who office at PATH Counseling and Wellness, are solely responsible for the services they provide and operate as independent practitioners.
 No partnerships are implied by the content of this website.